Two New Consultants Join Dunbar!

 She is a student member of the Independent Educational Consultants Association and visits several college campuses per year.
 She also volunteers weekly in the college counseling office at her local public high school, works with other local schools’ counseling offices, and makes frequent presentations to her local community on college admissions and prep.

 Holly Brown works with families helping them navigate the secondary school and college admissions processes.
 Holly grew up in Greenwich, CT where she attended Greenwich Academy.
-Holly earned a B.A. in Psychology with a focus on Child Development from Lake Forest College.
-Upon graduation, Holly pursued a career in education holding teaching positions at St. David’s School in New York City and Mt.
+She earned a B.A. in Psychology with a focus on Child Development from Lake Forest College.
+Upon graduation, she pursued a career in education holding teaching positions at St. David’s School in New York City and Mt.
 Tamalpais School in Mill Valley, CA. Additionally, she was one of the founding members of The St. Matthew’s School in Bedford, NY.

 Holly has been actively engaged as a parent and volunteer at each of her children’s independent schools and in her greater community.
 She is an involved member of St. Matthew’s Church in Bedford, NY, where she has served as a Sunday school teacher, fundraising chair, and member of the vestry.